mainkoon81/Study-09-MachineLearning-B/README.md

    - **update_weights**: The function that updates the parameters with one gradient descent step.
 <img src="https://user-images.githubusercontent.com/31917400/41513133-d9daf9c0-728e-11e8-910e-daf29fec355d.jpg" />

- - Some helper functions for plotting and drawing lines
+ - Some helper functions for plotting and drawing lines.
 ```
 import matplotlib.pyplot as plt
 import numpy as np